Lab Alumni

 Ceara Purcell, MS 2021

 Ceara’s thesis research employed ecological niche modeling to investigate changes in niche breadth within brachiopod lineages before, during, and after the Great Ordovician Biodiversificaiton Event (across the Ordovician Period) in Laurentia.
 Ceara’s research has been supported by the Geological Society of America (GSA), Paleontological Society, Dry Dredgers, and Ohio University.
 Ceara presented the results of her research at the 2020 and 2021 Annual Geological Society of American meeting, the IGCP 653 annual meeting “Zooming in the GOBE,” and the the “Ordovician of the World” virtual international meeting hosted by IGCP Projects 653 and 735.
 Ceara’s MS research was published in Palaeogeography, Palaeoclimatology, Palaeoecology.
-Ceara is currently using her niche modelling skills to purse PhD work with Dr. Corrine Myers at the University of New Mexico.
+Ceara completed her PhD in Corrine Myers Lab at New Mexico University in 2024.

 Shaolin Censullo, MS 2020